sahilbathlaofficial/open_weather/README.md

 # Description

-Open Weather is a UI prototype of displaying weather using openweather api based on location.
+Open Weather is a UI prototype of displaying weather using openweathermap.org api based on location.

 # Web Stack